Last Updated on February 26, 2021 by Jim Ferri

 You’ll find many things to do in Dublin, which is why it’s such a popular city for travelers…

 By Jim Ferri

 There are so many things to do in Dublin, which is why it’s a favorite place for many travelers.
-That’s not just because the island is so varied and beautiful; it’s because the Irish themselves are so wonderful.
-They are witty, down to earth, fun-loving people who welcome everyone as one of their own.
-That’s as true in the capital of Dublin as it is anywhere in the country.
+That’s not just because the Dublin is so varied and beautiful; it’s because Dubliners themselves are so wonderful.
+Like most of the Irish they are witty, down to earth, fun-loving people who welcome everyone as one of their own. .

 Dublin is a wonderful city, one of the most popular capitals of Europe.
 And it’s incredibly varied, so much, in fact, that every time you return you discover something new.

 It’s a city steeped in history – with everything from Viking remains to medieval cathedrals to wonderful Georgian squares.
 But it’s also a wonderful city of music, literature, and theater that has produced an extraordinary number of literary greats.
 And, of course, there’s Ireland’s “pub culture,” a unique facet of Irish life that’s alive and well in the Irish capital.